Ridge Racer 6: Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one nine, one eight, and one nine for a total of 34 out of 40.

 VideoGamer.com called it the closest arcade racer on a home console, in both looks and playability.
 GameSpy praised the game's "killer graphics" and "great presentation", though it took issue with its stuttering framerate in split-screen multiplayer.
 GameSpot called it a slick, fast-moving racing game with solid handling characteristics.
-Conversely, Jolt Online Gaming gave a lukewarm review.
-X-Play was more negative to the game, considering more inferior to the other arcade racing titles, like Project Gotham Racing 3 or Need for Speed: Most Wanted.
+Conversely, Jolt Online Gaming gave a mediocre review.
+X-Play was more negative to the game, considering inferior to the other arcade racing titles, like Project Gotham Racing 3 or Need for Speed: Most Wanted.

 In Japan, Namco announced that it expected to sell 500,000 copies of Ridge Racer 6 for the Xbox 360, although far fewer copies were actually sold.
-Ridge Racer 7 for the PlayStation 3 is largely an expanded and enhanced version of Ridge Racer 6; differences include improved resolution and a more vibrant color scheme, new circuits such as Bayside Freeway and Shadow Caves, and new vehicles that were not seen in Ridge Racer 6 such as the Sinseong Jujak from Sinseong Motors, a fictional South Korean brand.
+Ridge Racer 7 for the PlayStation 3 is largely an expanded and enhanced version of Ridge Racer 6.
+Differences include improved resolution and a more vibrant color scheme, new circuits such as Bayside Freeway and Shadow Caves, and vehicles that were not seen in Ridge Racer 6 like the Sinseong Jujak from Sinseong Motors, a fictional South Korean brand.